MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/administer/configure-authentication.md

 | SNC Quality of Protection     |  The quality of service used for SNC communication of this particular destination or server.
 The default value is defined by the back-end system.
 The maximum value is defined by the security product used for SNC. |

 The SAP SNC name for the user must equal the user's Active Directory fully qualified domain name.
 For example `p:CN=JANEDOE@REDMOND.CORP.CONTOSO.COM` must equal `JANEDOE@REDMOND.CORP.CONTOSO.COM`.

 > [!NOTE]
 >
 > Azure AD auth only—the _Active Directory SAP Service Principal_ account must have AES 128 or AES 256 defined on the _msDS-SupportedEncryptionType_ attribute.

 ## Step 4: Set up SAP server and user accounts to allow actions

-Review [SAP Note 460089 - Minimum authorization profiles for external RFC programs](https://accounts.sap.com/) to learn more about the supported user-account types and the minimum required authorization for each action type, like remote function call (RFC), business application programming interface (BAPI), and intermediate document (IDOC),
+Review [SAP Note 460089 - Minimum authorization profiles for external RFC programs](https://accounts.sap.com/) to learn more about the supported user-account types and the minimum required authorization for each action type, like remote function call (RFC), business application programming interface (BAPI), and intermediate document (IDOC).

-SAP user accounts need to access `RFC_Metadata` function group and the respective function modules for the following operations:
+SAP user accounts need to access the `RFC_Metadata` function group and the respective function modules for the following operations:

 | Operations | Access to function modules  |
 |------------|-----------------------------|